 - King University application. - Official transcripts of all academic work demonstrating the applicant holds a Baccalaureate degree in nursing from a school accredited by the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE) and has cumulative undergraduate GPA of 3.0 or higher - A Bachelor of Science in Nursing degree with transferrable course work in Health Assessment, Nursing Research/Evidence-based Practice, and Statistics.
 (Pathophysiology is recommended for FNP, PNP, PMHNP, and Nurse Educator programs).
 A Master of Science in Nursing for Post-MSN Certificate applicants is required. - A brief personal essay prompt provided by admissions. - Two letters of recommendation.
 One academic (former nursing instructor) and one from a professional source.
-An additional academic recommendation is required for those seeking guaranteed admission. - Copy of current curriculum vitae including professional organization memberships and activities and community service. - Copy of current unencumbered RN license in TN or an enhanced compact state with the ability to practice in Tennessee. (students must also have an RN license or ability to practice as an RN in any state where practicum hours will be completed) - Copy of certificates in area of clinical specialization (if applicable) - Optional interview applicant will be notified by admission committee - Admission exam is not required but GRE scores may be submitted.
+An additional academic recommendation is required for those seeking guaranteed admission. - Copy of current curriculum vitae including professional organization memberships and activities and community service. - Copy of current unencumbered Registered Nurse license with privileges to practice in any state where practicum hours will be completed.
+Copy of certificates in area of clinical specialization (if applicable) - Optional interview applicant will be notified by admission committee - Admission exam is not required but GRE scores may be submitted.